 Rural Living is Easier Than Ever, But . . .

 Now is the best time in history to live a modern rural life.
-That’s what I’ve found over the last 30 years of living at the end of a little cart track called Bailey Line Road.
+That’s what I’ve found over the last 35 years of living at the end of a little cart track called Bailey Line Road.
 Technologies now exist that empower the individual like never before.
-Cities are becoming less livable, rural areas have room for more hard-working. self-reliant residents, and the opportunity to make the economics of homesteading succeed have never been rosier.
-So why is it so simple to find people who’ve tried rural living and given up?
+Cities are becoming less livable, rural areas have room for more hard-working, self-reliant residents, and the opportunity to make the economics of modern homesteading succeed have never been rosier.
+So why is it so easy to find people who’ve tried rural living and given up?
 It usually comes down to failures of philosophy.

 The Rural Living Dilemma